FaizAther/dcc888-papers/paper2/divergence_analysis.0.md

 ### What is the specific problem that the paper solves (DA) (X)

-Introduction of a static analysis that discovers data divergence (coined, Divergence Analysis).
+Introduction of a static analysis that discovers data, control divergence (called, Divergence Analysis) to produce code for better register reousrce management in SIMD execution model.

 ### What is the specific problem that the paper solves (PR)